Definition for singly-linked list node

 Fast & Slow pointers is a technique that uses two pointers moving at different speeds through a linked list.
 The slow pointer moves one step at a time while the fast pointer moves multiple steps.
 This difference in speed helps detect cycles and find middle elements in linked lists, similar to how a faster runner would eventually catch up to a slower one on a circular track.

-Fast & slow pointers, also known as Tortoise and Hare, is a technique that uses two pointers moving at different speeds through a linked list.
-The slow pointer (tortoise) moves one step at a time, while the fast (hare) moves two steps.
-This difference in speed allows us to find the middle of the list, as the fast pointer will reach the end when the slow pointer is at the middle.
+The technique is also called Tortoise and Hare.
+The slow pointer (tortoise) moves one step at a time, while the fast pointer (hare) moves two.
+This speed difference lets us find the middle of the list, because the fast pointer reaches the end when the slow pointer is at the middle.

 # Definition for singly-linked list node